Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Formula: CaSO4•2H2O

-Gypsum's distinguishing features are low hardness, crystal morphology (tabular crystals), rosettes and fibrous aggregates, and the common presence of twinning (V-shape twins).
-Gypsum is most commonly confused with calcite at first sight.
-However, remember that calcite crystals have visible doubling, but gypsum will not.
-An additional test to separate gypsum from calcite is the acid test.
+The distinguishing features of gypsum are low hardness, crystal morphology (tabular crystals), rosette and fibrous aggregate forms, and frequent twinning (V-shape twins).
+At first sight, gypsum is most often confused with calcite.
+However, calcite crystals will show visible doubling, but gypsum will not.
+Additionally, you can use an acid test to separate gypsum from calcite.
 Gypsum is inert to hydrochloric acid.

 gypsum - sulfites